Welcome to my truthful and unbiased review of Aurora!

 Inside this first module is where you’ll also be able to access the Aurora software itself.

 Here, there are 2 video tutorials to feast your eyes on:

 Basically, you’ll be shown how to prepare your high-ticket webinar using the software which looks like THIS.

 You’ll have the option to customize your webinar using a few fields (some are optional) and selecting one of five introduction videos from numerous marketers.

-Personally, I MUCH prefer the 5th option: John Crestani (Super Affiliate System).
+Personally, I’d much prefer the 5th option of promoting John Crestani’s (Super Affiliate System).

 Once you’re happy, you can set the look of your ‘Call To Action’ along with the corresponding affiliate link before publishing your webinar.

 Armstrong walks you through the process of finding ClickBank affiliate offers with ‘JV Webinar Replays’.

 Webinars in all sorts of niches, that you can convert and upload to the Aurora software for easily creating your own campaigns.